South Florida’s Real Estate Market Red Hot A Year Into COVID Pandemic

 MIAMI (CBSMiami) – South Florida is seeing a crush of new housing buyers.
 So much so, it has created a seller’s market with many sellers getting top dollar.
 People from all over the Northeast in high-tax areas are making an effort to make South Florida their new home, but it’s not easy.

-“My wife and I both grew up in Florida,” said Jonathan Ticknor, who is relocating from the Washington, DC-area in Virginia.READ MORE: Governor Announces State Lowering Vaccination Age; Jackson Health System Also Expanding Criteria
+“My wife and I both grew up in Florida,” said Jonathan Ticknor, who is relocating from the Washington, DC-area in Virginia.READ MORE: Miami Dade College North Campus Vaccination Site Forced To Close Early Due To High Demand

 Tired of the cold weather, the snow and high taxes he and his family are ready to move south.